ERRORIP/Backdoor/README.md

 ### Overview

 This project is a stealthy PHP file manager and backdoor that provides covert system access and file management functionality through a simple web interface.
-It allows you to browse directories, upload, edit, download, rename, move, compress, and delete files.
+It allows you to browse directories, upload, edit, download, rename, move, compress, delete files, and even send files directly to Telegram.
 In addition, it features a built-in terminal emulator and a host information page.
 A unique lock mechanism is also provided to restrict access.

 ---
 ![Screenshot of File Manager](11.jpg)